IAEA warns of 'fatal blow' to nuclear deal as Iran removes its cameras | Headlines

 Iran on Thursday dealt a near-fatal blow to chances of reviving the 2015 Iran nuclear deal as it began removing essentially all the International Atomic Energy Agency monitoring equipment installed under the deal, IAEA chief Rafael Grossi said.

 Iran had warned of retaliation if the IAEA's 35-nation Board of Governors passed a resolution drafted by the United States, France, Britain and Germany criticising Tehran for its continued failure to explain uranium traces found at undeclared sites.
-The resolution was passed by a crushing majority late on Thursday.
-Iran informed the agency overnight that it plans to remove 27 IAEA cameras and other equipment as of Thursday, which was "basically all" the extra monitoring equipment installed under the 2015 deal going beyond Iran's core obligations to the agency, Grossi told a news conference called at short notice.
+The resolution was passed by a crushing majority late on Wednesday.
+Iran told the agency overnight it planned to remove equipment including 27 IAEA cameras as of Thursday, which is "basically all" the extra monitoring equipment installed under the 2015 deal going beyond Iran's core obligations to the agency, Grossi told a news conference.

-That leaves a window of opportunity of three to four weeks to restore some of the monitoring that is being scrapped or else the IAEA will lose the ability to piece together all or essentially all Iran's most important nuclear activities and material, and restoring the deal requires that, Grossi said.
-"I think this would be a fatal blow (to reviving the deal)," Grossi said of what would happen if nothing were done within that window of opportunity.
+That leaves a window of opportunity of three to four weeks to restore at least some of the monitoring that is being scrapped, or the IAEA will lose the ability to piece together Iran's most important nuclear activities, Grossi said.
+"I think this would be a fatal blow (to reviving the deal)," Grossi said of what would happen if that window went unused.

+Indirect talks between Iran and the United States on reviving the 2015 deal have been stalled since March.
+"You think we would retreat from our positions if you pass a resolution at the (IAEA) Board of Governors?
+In the name of God and the great nation of Iran, we will not back off a single step from our positions," Iranian President Ebrahim Raisi said in a speech.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)